This guide will take you through some reasons why you should, and shouldn’t, wait for the Samsung Galaxy Note 9 release later this year.

 At Mobile World Congress 2018 in Barcelona, Samsung confirmed a “Galaxy Note 9” launch to ZDNet.
 The company’s also filed for a “Galaxy Note 9” trademark in Colombia.
 The trademark doesn’t mean a release is close, but it’s an important piece of the puzzle.

 The fact that Samsung’s working on a successor for the Galaxy Note 8 shouldn’t come as much of a surprise.
-Samsung’s released a new Note model every year since 2011 and its shown no signs of slowing down.
+Samsung’s released a new Note model every year since 2011.

-We don’t know a whole lot about the Galaxy Note 9 yet, but some of you might want to consider holding out for this year’s Note flagship.
+We’re starting to see Galaxy Note 9 rumors firm up which means some of you still might want to consider holding out for this year’s Note flagship.

 There are also a few reasons why you might not want to sit through several months of Samsung Galaxy Note 9 rumors and speculation.